Pollybs/LLM_RAG_openai/README.md

 <h3>1 - Configuration of the code environment and plugins for RAG in Dataiku</h3>

+Installation of Python packages such as LangChain and sentence-transformers

 <h3>2 - Vectorizing the dataset with an embed recipe </h3>